bigfix/developer.bigfix.com/site/reference/types/string.md

 # tuple string item of &lt;string&gt; : string

-Parses the given string as if it were a tuple result string and iterates over the &lt;string&lt; objects that make up the tuple.
+Parses the given string as if it were a tuple result string and iterates over the &lt;string&gt; objects that make up the tuple.
 The tuple inspectors used to be session-only, but as of version 8.0, they are core inspectors, available to all platforms at all times.

 # type &lt;string&gt; : type